 I’ve also written up a full guide on how to declutter your wardrobe based off the exact strategy I followed when minimising my clothes from an entire wardrobe to just a backpack (plus a few winter items that went into storage).

-I’m big on going paperless.
-Read Going Paperless in 5 Simple Steps!
+I’m big on going paperless (read my guide to Going Paperless in 5 Simple Steps!).

 Check out this post I wrote on choosing experiences over money.
 Enrich your life with new skills and adventures, not with a new car that loses value the second you start driving it.

 For birthdays and Christmas, my family and I are big fans of ‘experience’ gifts over material ones.
 They’re often a far more memorable gift, can be a fun group activity, and obviously, help a lot at reducing the number of things you have after the holidays!

 Check out RED Letter days for some amazing experiences you can gift a loved one – my brother and Dad are particularly fond of the racing days (I wonder why!)

 Try to resist adding to your possessions by simply replacing things when they’re too old to use.
 This has been a big part of my travels – I recently purchased a new pair of trousers, but I’d picked the pair that they will replace before even trying them on, and knew the reason why (the old ones are far too hot for Asia!)
 I was considering buying a new pair in the first place.

 Think about all the items you have in your wardrobe that are worn on average once a year (I’m thinking of all those pretty summer dresses I used to own that made an appearance on the very few days the UK has sunshine!), and what you could have done with the money spent.

 Resist as many new purchases you can buy waiting until you have something that needs replacing – then, and only then, go crazy.